Automatic-Case-Investigator/ACI_Training_Experiment/README.md

 - Each judge compares responses from Model A and Model B
 - Judges select the higher quality response out of the two response
 - Output: Separate evaluation files for each judge model

+By aggregating judge runs across multiple different LLM models, mistakes caused by biases and non-determinism can be dullified.

 # Results